Payment is every two weeks within NZ and every four weeks to overseas accounts:

 If you’re under 18

-If you’re under 18, entitlement ends once you stop living with the veteran, or relying on their financial support.
+If you’re under 18, entitlement ends once you stop living with the person that qualifies you.
+Or you stop relying on their financial support.

-- you’re still in the veteran’s care, due to illness or disability; or
+- you’re still in their care, due to illness or disability, or

-- the veteran has died, but you’d have otherwise stayed in their care.
+- they have died, but you’d have otherwise stayed in their care.

 If you’re 18 or older